Corvette CrossFire Engine and Diagnosis

 ____________________________________________

-With the help of the Crossfire injection system, engine output for the 1982 Corvette was 200 horsepower at 4,200 rpm and peak torque of 283 lb/ft. at 2,800 rpm.
+With the help of the Crossfire injection system, engine output for 1982 Corvettes increased to 200 horsepower, peaking at 4,200 rpm, and a torque rating of 283 lb/ft at 2,800 rpm.
 Although that number seems low by today's standards, it was the highest output for a small-block Chevy in nine years.

 Crossfire Myths and Misconceptions